-There was also a heightened security presence at the temple, including a bag check at the door.
+There was also a heightened security presence at the synagogue, including a bag check at the door.

-Schwartzman said it’s a careful balance right now between making sure people feel safe, while also making sure the temple remains a place where everyone feels welcome.
+Schwartzman said it’s a careful balance right now between making sure people feel safe, while also making sure the synagogue remains a place where everyone feels welcome.

 “We believe in audacious hospitality.
 How do we do that if we have someone at the door guarding this building?
 It’s a huge challenge,” she said.